Early voting begins in Australia election with opposition ahead in polls

 Female voters have turned to Labor as the party they believe would better manage worsening cost-of-living pressure, the survey showed, after surging inflation forced the central bank last week to lift its official cash interest rate.

-Millions of Australians are expected to cast their votes in person over the next two weeks at over 500 early-voting centres nationwide.
+Millions of Australians are expected to cast their votes in person over the next two weeks at more than 500 early-voting centres nationwide.

 Advance voting has gained popularity in Australia.
 About 40 per cent of the electorate voted either early or by post in the last national election.